Jamelia: Personal life

 Jamelia revealed that she grew up without her father, due to the fact he was often in and out of prison, and he later rejected her invitation to her wedding.

-Jamelia has three daughters.
+Jamelia has four daughters.
 Her first was born in 2001, from a relationship with music manager Terry Wallen, who Jamelia claims was abusive and inspired her song "Thank You".
 In August 2007, Jamelia split from boyfriend Darren Byfield; the couple have a daughter (born 21 October 2005).
 They were reconciled a couple of months later, and in October 2007 announced their engagement.
 On 15 June 2008, it was reported the couple had married on the previous day in West Sussex.
 On 3 November 2009, it was announced that they were filing for divorce.
 In August 2022, Jamelia announced she was expecting her fourth child.

+In March 2024, Jamelia decided to move with her family from Birmingham to Dubai.
+Among the reasons she listed the desire to live a more balanced life and focusing on her children and opening a new chapter and exploring new opportunities.
+On a podcast with Kubi Springer, Jamelia mentioned she wanted to change many things in her life and that "I just knew that where I was, the environment in which I was existing, I just knew it’s not going to happen there" adding that "life is a lot more simpler now".

 In 2018, Jamelia blamed TV projects being "taken away" from her on the coverage of her stepbrother, Tafarwa Beckford, who was convicted of a gang-related murder.

 In November 2019, Jamelia endorsed the Labour Party in the 2019 UK general election.